haris-75/datumbrain.github.io/_posts/2018-10-09-multiple-databases-on-same-server-neo4j.md

 layout: post
 title: Multiple (Unique) Graph Databases On Same Server (Neo4j)
 author: Saad Ali
-date: "2018-10-08 17:52:00"
+date: "2018-10-08 09:53:00"
 ---
-> Prerequisites for this article:
+> Prerequisites for this article:<br>
-1- General Understanding of Graph Databases
+>1- General Understanding of Graph Databases<br>
-2- General Understanding of Neo4j
+>2- General Understanding of Neo4j<br>

 While working on a product at [Datum Brain](https://www.datumbrain.com/) we reached at an interesting situation.